History of Jerusalem: Rashidun, Umayyad and Abbasid Caliphates

+The Abbasid period (750–969) is the least documented of the early Muslim period in general.
+The Temple Mount area was the center of known building activity, with structures damaged in earthquakes being repaired.

-Under the early centuries of Muslim rule, especially during the Umayyad (650–750) and Abbasid (750–969) dynasties, the city prospered; geographers Ibn Hawqal and al-Istakhri (10th century) describe it as "the most fertile province of Palestine", while its native son, the geographer al-Muqaddasi (born 946) devoted many pages to its praises in his most famous work, The Best Divisions in the Knowledge of the Climes.
+Geographers Ibn Hawqal and al-Istakhri (10th century) describe Jerusalem as "the most fertile province of Palestine", while its native son, the geographer al-Muqaddasi (born 946) devoted many pages to its praises in his most famous work, The Best Divisions in the Knowledge of the Climes.
 Under Muslim rule Jerusalem did not achieve the political or cultural status enjoyed by the capitals Damascus, Baghdad, Cairo etc. Al-Muqaddasi derives his name from the Arabic name for Jerusalem, Bayt al-Muqaddas, which is linguistically equivalent to the Hebrew Beit Ha-Mikdash, the Holy House.

 Fatimid period

 The early Arab period was also one of religious tolerance.
 However, in the early 11th century, the Egyptian Fatimid Caliph Al-Hakim bi-Amr Allah ordered the destruction of all churches.
 In 1033, there was another earthquake, severely damaging the Al-Aqsa Mosque.
 The Fatimid caliph Ali az-Zahir rebuilt and completely renovated the mosque between 1034 and 1036.
 The number of naves was drastically reduced from fifteen to seven.
 Az-Zahir built the four arcades of the central hall and aisle, which presently serve as the foundation of the mosque.
 The central aisle was double the width of the other aisles and had a large gable roof upon which the dome—made of wood—was constructed.
 Persian geographer, Nasir Khusraw describes the Aqsa Mosque during a visit in 1047:

-The Haram Area (Noble Sanctuary) lies in the eastern part of the city; and through the bazaar of this (quarter) you enter the Area by a great and beautiful gateway (Dargah)...
+The Haram Area (Noble Sanctuary) lies in the eastern part of the city; and through the bazaar of this (quarter) you enter the Area by a great and beautiful gateway (Dargah). ...
 After passing this gateway, you have on the right two great colonnades (Riwaq), each of which has nine-and-twenty marble pillars, whose capitals and bases are of colored marbles, and the joints are set in lead.
 Above the pillars rise arches, that are constructed, of masonry, without mortar or cement, and each arch is constructed of no more than five or six blocks of stone.
 These colonnades lead down to near the Maqsurah.